 In Shang and Chou times, you could not change your place in life.
-Whatever your father was, you were, and boys were taught by their fathers.
-The only exception, for boys only, would be to join the military, and that was not usually a move up.
+Whatever your father was, you were.
+In nearly all families, boys were taught by their fathers to do the same job their father did.
+If their father was a farmer, their father would teach them how to farm.
+The only exception, for peasant boys, would be to join the military, and that was not usually a move up.
 If the city was attacked, the craftsmen and merchants were not brought inside the city walls.
 They were not considered important enough.
 They were left to fend for themselves as best they could.
 Girls were taught by their mothers how to be a good wife and mother.

-Sons of nobles could learn from a tutor, who taught small groups of privileged boys.
+Sons of nobles, however, could learn from a tutor, who taught small groups of privileged boys.
 Tutors were paid.
 One such teacher was Confucius.